libsdl-org/SDL_image/docs/INTRO-androidstudio.md

-# Introduction to SDL with Android Studio
+# Introduction to SDL_image with Android Studio

 A complete example is available at: